alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 It doesn't matter how many processors you have per machine, if your code doesn't use all the processors available.
-There are a surprising number of ML applications where the main value-add comes from better data management and data summarization, because those tools free up decision making time for the rest of the research.
+There are a surprising number of ML applications where the main value-add comes from better data management and data summarizing, because those tools free up decision making time for the rest of the research.